yhandulle/IQSS-Dataverse-Knowledge-Graphs/kg/ReadMe.txt

     CMAKE_ARGS="-DGGML_CUDA=on" pip install llama-cpp-python

-cross your fingers, it can takes a lot of time and still fail
+cross your fingers, it can take a lot of time and still fail

 If this works, you can run my script.